Enjoy with everyday materials! Fun ideas for making oden

 Enjoy making your original oden!

-Oden made with origami
+Oden made with drawing paper and origami

 Let’s make oden toppings!